 APPLICATION PROCEDURE & ADDITIONAL INFORMATION

 Applications are accepted through the Electronic Residency Application Service (ERAS).
 We require a complete application form, personal statement (including a statement regarding areas of interest), medical school transcript and three letters of reference.
-Applications will be accepted till December 31, 2012.
 After completion of the review process by the Selection Committee, applicants will be notified by email or mail.
 Dates for the interview will be determined at the time of the invitation.
-We generally interview on Mondays from November through early January.
+We generally interview on Mondays and Tuesdays from October through December.

 Further information may be obtained by contacting: